jmprathab/MyHome/CONTRIBUTING.md

 ## How to set up your environment and run tests?

 1. Building and installation instructions are present in README.md file.

+## Coding Style
+Coding style helps to have consistent code.
+This project uses coding style from https://github.com/square/java-code-styles